2024 South Korean martial law crisis: Verdict

-Yoon did not explain the specific details of the martial law to the martial law commander or other members, nor did he give the other members of the Cabinet the opportunity to state their opinions, thus there was no deliberation regarding the declaration of martial law.
-Yoon declared martial law without obtaining the signatures of prime minister Han and relevant Cabinet members, failed to publicly announce when the martial law would be implemented, in which areas of the country martial law was being implemented as well as who the martial law commander would be.
-Lastly, Yoon failed to notify the National Assembly of martial law implementation without delay.
+Yoon did not explain the specific details of the martial law to the martial law commander or other members, nor did he give the other members of the Cabinet the opportunity to state their opinions.
+Yoon declared martial law without obtaining the signatures of prime minister Han and relevant Cabinet members, failed to publicly announce when the martial law would be implemented, in which areas of the country martial law was being implemented, and who the martial law commander would be.
+Yoon also failed to notify the National Assembly of martial law implementation without delay.